booostark/quant-trading/README.md

 # Quant Trading

-Python trading and backtesting platform.
+Python for crypto trading and backtesting platform.

 ## About
 - Utilizes *pandas_datareader* interface to access stock information about the S&P 500 companies from yahoo finance.